poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Hearing or singing the songs to be used in this lesson: Hot Cross Buns, Twinkle Twinkle Little Star, and Happy Birthday (in case students don’t know them)

-## Lesson Plans:
-Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
-Welcome students to the community building environment (ie. students sitting in a circle)
-Describe the goal of today: Using the various buzzer frequencies to create music
-Look at the schematic to place the buzzer on the breadboard and connect it to the arduino board.
-Review coding skills from last lesson, this time using Tone and Delay.
-Demonstrate how to change the tone.
-Go over Practice 1-5, making sure that every student knows how to play and pause the buzzer.
-Let students independently complete the challenges, encouraging them to complete the last challenge of creating their own song.
-They can look up the notes for their song of choice on the Internet.
-Creating the song will accomplish DOK 4 in this lesson.
-Students do not have to complete all 3 songs - they can complete only one before moving on to creating their own song.
-They only need the concept.
-15 minutes before the end of the session, let every student play the song (or part of the song) they have coded.
-Make sure students save their work.
-Clean up and break down everything.
-Closing circle/debrief - Discuss the EQ of the day.

 ## Monitor: Check for Understanding/Formative Assessment

 ## Reteaching Ideas: (for students who didn’t understand the first time)